SenseiIssei/SF-Assistant/README.md

 	- Support the original author: [<img src="https://storage.ko-fi.com/cdn/kofi3.png?v=3" height="20" alt="Buy me a coffee">](https://ko-fi.com/J3J0ULD4J)
 - sf-api by the-marenga (protocol and game API used by this app): https://github.com/the-marenga/sf-api

-ShakesAutomation builds on the fantastic groundwork laid by the original Scrapbook Helper and sf-api projects.
+SF Assistant builds on the fantastic groundwork laid by the original Scrapbook Helper and sf-api projects.
 Thank you!